-We use two complementary datasets, namely Google Spectrum Database [9] and GoogleWiFi [32], to evaluate the performance of our mechanisms.
+We use two complementary datasets, namely Google Spectrum Database [37] and GoogleWiFi [24], to evaluate the performance of our mechanisms.
 We take Google Spectrum Database as our first dataset.
-We first extract WiFi nodes in an area (Latitude range: $[40^{\circ}25'18'', 39^{\circ}38'29'']$ , Longitude range: $[-76^{\circ}34'40'', -74^{\circ}52'20'']$ ) from WiGLE.net [27], and we then query Google Spectrum Database the available TV white spaces and corresponding maximum permissible power for each WiFi node, which is considered as a portable device in the database.
+As shown in Figure 3, we first extract WiFi nodes in an area (Latitude range: $[40^{\circ}25'18'', 39^{\circ}38'29'']$ , Longitude range: $[-76^{\circ}34'40'', -74^{\circ}52'20'']$ ) from WiGLE.net [38], and we then query Google Spectrum Database the available TV white spaces and corresponding maximum permissible power for each WiFi node, which is considered as a portable device in the database.
 Portable devices can work on unused TV channel 21 through 51, except channel 37, 38, 39.
-To generate conflict graphs, we apply a simple Free Space propagation model [26] to predict the interference range between nodes, and consequently create the conflict graphs.
+To generate conflict graphs, we apply a simple Free Space propagation model [39] to predict the interference range between nodes, and consequently create the conflict graphs.
 We also evaluate our mechanisms in a practical conflict graph, built from exhaustive signal measurements, in the second data set.
 The second dataset, GoogleWiFi, records 78 APs in a $7km^2$ residential area of the Google WiFi network in Mountain View, California.
-It was collected by a research group from UC Santa Barbara in April 2010 [32].
+It was collected by a research group from UC Santa Barbara in April 2010 [24].
+Figure 4 shows the practical conflict graph in GoogleWiFi dataset.